implse/Data_Structure_Python/README.md

 Height of a node: length of the longest path from it to a leaf.

 The running time of BST operations depends on the height of the binary search tree.
 The tree should be balanced in order to get the best performance.

+### Tree Rotations

+The secret ingredient to most AVL Tree (Balanced Binary Search Tree) algorithms is the clever usage of a tree invariant and tree rotations.

+A tree invariant is a property or rule you impose on your tree that it must meet after every operation.
+To ensure that the invariant is always satisfied a series of tree rotations are normally applied.

+#### InOrder invariance

+The tree rotation renders the inorder traversal of the binary tree invariant.
+This implies the order of the elements are not affected when a rotation is performed in any part of the tree.

 ## Graph